ewolff/microservice-istio/HOW-TO-RUN.md

 few times should be enough.
 You will see some HTTP 500 in the output.
 If you do additional `curl -X POST http://192.168.99.110:31380/invoicing/poll`, quite a few of them will also result in a 500.
+Use `ingress-url.sh` to figure out the URL.

 Use `kubectl apply -f cicuit-breaker.yaml` to remove the rule.